cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

 One of AI's major promises is to free us from seemingly mundane tasks.
 However, I'm worried that too much automation could relegate the "human touch" in our daily activities to second place.
 Activities and chores like making coffee, serving wine, cooking, painting, writing, playing music, making love, or chatting with friends could lose their essence.
-At its core, coding is a human activity in which people contribute by following conventions (and Git rules).
+In particular, at its core, coding is a human activity in which people contribute by following conventions (a.k.a Git rules).

 After a though or two, I realize that in most aspects of my life, I'm not looking for perfection, I'm rather seeking for the experience.
 For example, I had a [great time](https://www.linkedin.com/posts/cesarsotovalero_jfokus2024-javacommunity-success-activity-7161289069065338880-ptRZ?utm_source=share&utm_medium=member_desktop) at Jfokus this year.